 Be warned that the paths are mostly dirt so good walking shoes that you don’t mind getting dirty are wise.

-It is also located on the water as well as near swamps.
+It is also located on the James River as well as near swamps.
 Bugs are prevalent.
 Having some bug spray or repellant will make your day more enjoyable.

 There are guided tours but self tours work just fine too!